 Every model in this revised Superb range will have updated features, such as narrower profile LED headlights, full LED tail-light clusters, and a deep front grille.

-The front bumper has been restyled, which has made the hatchback longer by 8 millimeters (0.3 inches) and the wagon by 6 mm (0.2 inches).
+The front bumper has been restyled.
+This means that the hatchback is longer by 8 millimeters, with the wagon longer by 6 mm.

 The model features narrower profile LED headlights.
-The older bi-xenon + LED daytime running lights setup has been replaced by a far more advanced full-LED matrix arrangement, which is a first for the Skoda brand.
-The new tech comes with a little “dance” these headlights do whenever you open or close the Superb.
-These new front clusters are slightly slimmer than the old ones and meet the wider corporate grille now restyled with double slats to give the car a more imposing look.
+The older daytime running lights have been replaced by a state-of-the art matrix that is a full-LED arrangement, which is a first for Skoda.
+The front clusters are slimmer than the originals and have a wider, restyled corporate grille which has double slats to add to a more imposing look.

 The model will now feature two new colours, which have been expertly added to the Superb palette; they are Race Blue and Crystal Black.